HungryTurtleCode/htc_website/jekyll/_drafts/parallax-tests.md

 **OR** If you just want to know what you need to install, run the following:

 {% highlight bash linenos%}{% raw %}
-yarn add --dev jest @babel/core babel-jest babel-core@^7.0.0-bridge.0 eslint-plugin-jest
+yarn add --dev jest @babel/core babel-jest babel-core@^7.0.0-bridge.0
 {% endraw %}{% endhighlight %}

 This will install jest and the required packages to get babel working with jest.
-It will also install the eslint plugin for jest that will allow eslint to be aware of jest syntax.

 We want some npm scripts that we can call to run our tests while we are developing so add the following to the "scripts" object in your
 {% ihighlight bash %}{% raw %}